-However, I also like to have a range of ideas in my arsenal ready to switch the type of activity if I need to change tack based on how the students enter the classroom, or even based on the weather (lesson after wet play argh!) or other external factors.
+However, I also like to have a range of ideas in my arsenal so that I am ready to switch the type of activity if needs be.

-As the year goes on you will learn your class well enough to know which days they can generally cope with more active starters and which days they need a calm and purposeful endeavour to work on quietly (while your tackle the after-playtime mood swings for example).
+As the year goes on you will learn your class well enough to know which days they can cope with more active starters, and which days they need a calm and purposeful endeavour to work on quietly (while you tackle the after-playtime mood swings for example).

 You may wish to plan different types of activity depending on the day and how you work your weekly plan.

-You also want to plan your week in such a way that you do not have too much marking every day, for a bit of work life balance (whatever that is!)
-To help you with your lesson planning, check out our Maths Activities for a Mixed Ability Classroom.
-We know how busy you are, so let us help out a little bit!
+It is also crucial that you plan your week in such a way that you do not have too much marking every day, for a bit of work life balance (whatever that is!)

 For example, a money activity might be independent and recorded in books (requiring marking at some point), so the next day you will plan an active starter talking about properties of shapes.